refraction-ray/refraction-ray.github.io/_posts/2019-08-08-Timestamps from Filebeat to Elasticsearch.md

 166.111.*.* - abc [08/Aug/2019:08:03:03 +0800] "GET / HTTP/1.1" 200 2058 "http://*/app/kibana"
 ```

 Note +0800 in the log, namely the log itself already contains information about time zone.
 In other words, anyone can confidently convert the log timestamps into UTC time.
-But for syslog, one line looks like
+But for syslog, one typical line looks like

 ```
 Aug  8 10:39:07 master dnsmasq[2224]: query[A] 3.ubuntu.pool.ntp.org from *